VoodooMaker/booklet_formatter/README.md

 This is the newest version of my booklet_format program.
 It boasts multiple new features from the original.

 The old features include:
-  Deletion of return characters used for formatting, Adding pages to a PDF for booklet printing, Reordering a PDF for booklet printing,
-  Automatic file naming for new file,
+  deletion of return characters used for formatting, adding pages to a PDF for booklet printing, reordering a PDF for booklet printing, automatic file naming for new file, error detection.
-  Error detection.

 New feature include:
-  Ability to reduce string of returns to a chosen amount, Better error detection and handling,
+  ability to reduce string of returns to a chosen amount, better error detection and handling, less import statements, character deletion, more extensive PDF library (PyMuPDF), doubling up of pages onto one, flipping every other page.
-  Less import statements,
-  Character deletion,
-  More extensive PDF library (PyMuPDF),
-  Doubling up of pages onto one,
-  Flipping every other page.

 As you can see there is a lot of different features, but why are they necessary?